 This year’s event had more than 250 delegates from 28 different countries in attendance.
-Georgina Groves, our executive director spoke on developing ethical frameworks to support animal welfare practice, followed by Dave Morgan, our field director, who spoke on the importance of clear communication when delivering animal welfare training and auditing.
+Georgina Groves, Wild Welfare’s executive director spoke on developing ethical frameworks to support animal welfare practice, followed by Dave Morgan, the charity’s field director, who spoke on the importance of clear communication when delivering animal welfare training and auditing.

 Wild Welfare has been active in the region for several years and as a result we have made some great colleagues.
 Developing close relationships can have a massive impact on animal welfare as it offers the opportunity to address welfare concerns as a respected partner rather than a stranger.

-We met some wonderfully compassionate staff whom were clearly very dedicated to their animals.
-The animals themselves had some interesting stories behind them (many were rescues and some were there for rehabilitation and release).
-Because of this, we had to ensure that the staff were being very mindful of the behavioural needs of each species.
+We met some wonderfully compassionate staff who were clearly very dedicated to their animals.
+Many of the animals were rescues and some were there for rehabilitation and release, so it was important to ensure staff were being mindful of the behavioural needs of each species.
 For example, if a gibbon was not being given the opportunity to forage within its enclosure, it would not necessarily know how to conduct this behaviour once released.
 However, even if an individual is not destined for release, it is important that behaviours which animals feel motivated to undertake are encouraged in captivity.

 We met ex-pet otters who had been confiscated and finally had the opportunity to swim in a pool and play together, we saw sleepy pangolins enjoying a choice of different burrows and even some of the rarest primates in the world grooming and relaxing with the rest of their troop.

 “Watching a troop of rare dusky-grey langurs calmly grooming each other with such concentration and dexterity, surrounded by their natural forest home was wonderful to see,” said Sarah Blake, the charity’s projects and development manager.